Teaching-Talent/teaching-talent.github.io/_posts/2016-01-22-Teaching-Talent-Update.md

 ## Cygnus Teaching School Alliance

 **Returning to Teaching Programme**, in collaboration with the DfE.
 We are looking for returners in Ebacc and difficult to recruit subject areas.
 Each returner will have a bespoke programme of support, including classroom practice and pedagogy, provided by Oxford Brookes University.
 If you could promote this via your own school communication networks this would be much appreciated.
-More information for candidates can be found at **[education.gov.uk/returner**s](http://education.gov.uk/returners)**.**
+More information for candidates can be found at **[education.gov.uk/returners](http://education.gov.uk/returners)**.

-**Emerging Outstanding Teacher Programme** and **Emerging Senior Leadership Programme **currently in development with the IOE.
+**Emerging Outstanding Teacher Programme** and **Emerging Senior Leadership Programme** currently in development with the IOE.

 **Middle Leadership course** currently underway, in consultation with Heather Clements to include tailored sessions for MLs requiring additional support.